pauloddr/articles/fighting-game-in-javascript.md

 Skills are mostly related to specific martial arts, and some won't be able to be picked, for example, a wrestling skill for a kung fu fighter.

 But there will be a "Free Form" fighting style that allows a character to pick skills from multiple arts.
 Because of that, Free Form characters don't get the bonuses they otherwise would if they picked an specific style.

+## Control Scheme

+One directional, four action buttons:

+* Light Punch - X
+* Heavy Punch - Y
+* Light Kick - A
+* Heavy Kick - B

+EX skills are performed with two punch/kick buttons at the same time.

+Super skills are performed with additional directional motions.

+## Meters

+* Health - HP as we know it
+* Special - the blue bar for special attacks
+* Shield - defense system
+* Focus - stun system

+There won't be a "guard break" mechanic upon Shield depletion, but rather, attacks will begin causing damage on block -- even normal ones -- and some defensive features will be disabled.

+Focus depletion causes the character to be stunned.
+Its amount can be increased, and the time the character remains stunned can be decreased by attributes.

+## Attributes

+Enhanced by leveling up.
+Each attribute will have a max of 50 points.

+The max level of a character will be 100, and each level gives one attribute point to use.

+* Strength - enhances melee and throw damage, and damage to Shields.
+* Vitality - enhances Health, Shield, and Focus points.
+* Agility - enhances movement speed and Shield/Focus recovery.
+* Dexterity - enhances damage to Focus with melee attacks and projectiles, and damage to Shields with projectiles.
+* Intelligence - enhances Special points earned by using skills, and damage with projectiles.
+* Charisma - reduces the time Focus and Shield begin recovering after being attacked, and reduces stun duration.

 ## Multiplayer